SuleimanFarah/sunpy/GSoC-2017-itachi_uchiha.md

 ### Commitment
 I don’t have any other internships or work ( I don’t plan on having any ) for the summer.
 I don’t have any plans to go on vacation either.

 My classes for the new semester will begin around August 1, but I would still be able to give sufficient time for the project as academic load is very less during the initial few weeks of the semester.
 I will be able to spare 35-40 hours for the project per week easily.

-Also, because my summer vacation starts on May 7, I will start working on the project early so that I can try to complete the project well before the deadline ( around 2-3 weeks before the deadline ).
-This will also ensure that any extra unforeseen and time consuming challenges will be taken care of ( there are also buffer periods to handle this ).
+Also, because my summer vacation starts on May 1, I will start working on the project early so that I can try to complete the project well before the deadline ( around 2-3 weeks before the deadline ).
+This will also ensure that any extra unforeseen and time consuming challenges will be taken care of (there are also buffer periods to handle this).

 Also SunPy is the only organization and this project is the only project that I have applied for.